urbanski/VirusTotalApi/README.md

 This script was made public into the official VT API documentation page. https://www.virustotal.com/en/documentation/public-api/

-For working, you need to set your api key at line 1402(end of file)<br />
+For working, you need to set your api key at line 1402(end of file) or in ~.vtapi.
-Dependence: requests, texttable, python-dateutils, you install it from pip or download and install from oficial pages For set api key: <br />
+Dependence:
+* requests
+* texttable
+* python-dateutils

+These can be installed via PIP or a package manager.

 16.11.2013 Updates: